-Treats active Crohn's disease.
+Treats and prevents active Crohn disease and ulcerative colitis.
 This medicine is a steroid.

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to budesonide.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.This medicine is usually taken in the morning.